nichbar/Ulmaridae/README.md

 For issues and questions:

 1. Check the troubleshooting section above
-2. Review device logs: `adb logcat | grep Nezha`
+2. Review logs by enabling in-memory logging in the app
 3. Open an issue on the repository

 ---

-**Note**: This wrapper is designed for Android devices and has been tested on ARM-based Android smartphones and tablets.
+**Note**: This wrapper is designed for ARM AND ARM64 Android devices and has been tested on modern Android smartphones and tablets.
+The bundled binary is optimized for ARM and ARM64 architecture, which covers the vast majority of contemporary Android devices.
 Root access is optional but recommended for full functionality.